Characteristics of Accident Victims

-Physical overuse can also causes bicycle injuries.
-These injuries can be prevented by proper selection, adjustment of the bicycle to the individual rider, maintenance, and common sense in how the bicycle is used.
+Many injuries can be prevented by proper selection equipment, adjustment of the bicycle to the individual rider, proper maintenance, and using common sense in how the bicycle is supposed to be riden.

-- Appropriately-sized frames, handlebar and seat heights as well as understanding of gear systems help reduce injuries.
+Appropriately-sized frames, handlebar, and seat heights as well as understanding how the gear system works help reduce injuries.

 Legislation Promoting Safety